 1. Article series

 Create and post a follow-up blog article or article series that profiles your award recipients and the positive impact they are having on your industry.
-Or, take it a step further and have each recipient record a short video using their smartphone or webcam discussing their experiences and providing a “slice of life.”
+Or, take it a step further and have each recipient record a short video discussing their experiences and providing a “slice of life.”
 The video can be paired with the article and distributed through other channels such as YouTube.

 2. Peer-to-peer discussion group

-Give members an opportunity to connect with and learn from each other, while continuing to provide visibility to your award recipients.
+Give members an opportunity to connect with and learn from each other while providing visibility to your award recipients.
 Host a series of small virtual discussion groups with association members and an award recipient, using traditional webinar platforms or through non-traditional tools like WhatsApp, Facetime, and Skype.
 Want to take it a step further?
 Turn this discussion into a special podcast series for members.

 3. Invite them to speak at your next conference or event

-The peer-to-peer virtual discussion group is a great follow-up shortly after your conference, for those who were in attendance.
-Take this same concept and apply it to a wider audience by asking one or several award recipients to speak at your next conference or event.
+Ask your award recipients to speak at your next conference or event.
 This will provide an opportunity for even more members and attendees to connect with and learn from their peers while providing additional visibility for and interest in your awards program.

 Re-packaging and re-purposing the educational content featured within your conference sessions is an extremely effective way to create additional member engagement and value.
 The content and learnings that can be shared by your award recipients are just as valuable.
 It’s important to consider how you can extend these learning opportunities beyond the awards ceremony, and turn them into year-long value add content for your members.